danvin-test/twitter-activity/README.md

 Configuration
 ------
+**Twitter API Credentials**

-Edit **config.json**, located in the root folder of the project, to set up your [Twitter API credentials](https://developer.twitter.com/en/docs/basics/getting-started).
+Edit config.json, located in the root folder of the project, to set up your [Twitter API credentials](https://developer.twitter.com/en/docs/basics/getting-started).

-**Notable mention**
-1. This web app uses [statuses/user_timeline](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html) Twitter API.
-Folow the link to read more about resource information.
-2. Advanced configuration available in the config.json, under "twitterRequestSettings" section.
+Notable mention: This web app uses [statuses/user_timeline](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html) Twitter API.
+Advanced configuration available in the config.json, under `twitterRequestSettings` section.

+**.htaccess**

+If your site is not at the webroot level you will have to uncomment the RewriteBase statement and adjust the path to point to your directory, relative from the webroot.
+More information available at the [Silex Webserver Configuration](https://silex.symfony.com/doc/2.0/web_servers.html) page

 Usage
 ----